Toby Haynes

-Toby Haynes is a British television director, notable for his work on Doctor Who, Sherlock, Being Human, Black Mirror, and Jonathan Strange & Mr Norrell.
+Toby Haynes is a British television director, notable for his work on Doctor Who (2010–11), Sherlock (2012), Black Mirror (2017–2025), and Andor (2022).
 He also directed the Channel 4/HBO television film Brexit: The Uncivil War.

 He is a graduate of the National Film and Television School, and an alumnus of Falmouth University.

-He won the Hugo Award for Best Dramatic Presentation (Short Form) for the Doctor Who's episodes "The Pandorica Opens" and "The Big Bang" (2010).
+He won the Hugo Award for Best Dramatic Presentation (Short Form) for the Doctor Who episodes "The Pandorica Opens" and "The Big Bang" (2010).